srobo-southampton/python-a-whirlwind-tour/python.md

 To run Python programs you need a something called an interpreter.
 This is a computer program which interprets human-readable Python code into something that the computer can execute.
 There are a number of online interpreters that should work even on a locked-down computer such as you will probably find in your college.

 If your computer has a compatible browser, go to <http://repl.it> and click Python.
-Enter your program in the box on the left, and click the arrow to run it.
+Enter your program in the box on the left, and click the "run" button.

 If your browser isn't compatible, another good online interpreter can be found at <http://codeskulptor.org>.
 It's very similar; simply enter your program into the left pane and click the play button to run it.
 The output will appear in the right pane.